LiamCHayes/fruit-fly-tracker/data_generation/README.md

 **masks** contains the labels for the datapoint in the images directory.
 The naming convention is the same as images, except it is a png file instead of jpg.
 A 0 label means no fly and a 255 label means fly.

 NOTE: the **images** and **masks** directories are omitted with a .gitignore file to save space on the repository.
 When we want to train, we can generate the dataset locally with the make_data.py script.

+## Log

+Wrote script to make synthetic data by superimposing black dots on background images